-Moving to a new county is a big decision.
+Moving to a new county is a significant decision.
 Here we look at different aspects of Northamptonshire to help you prepare for your big move.

-Northamptonshire is as near to the middle of the UK as you can get, which is why a lot of people call it the heart of England.
-Regardless of what you call it, the county has a lot to offer all kinds of people, but particularly those working in London, because of its extremely affordable commuter belt housing which sits at over 25% cheaper than counties nearby.
+Northamptonshire is as near to the middle of the UK as you can get, which is why many people call it the heart of England.
+Regardless Northamptonshire, the county has a lot to offer all kinds of people, but particularly those working in London, because of its extremely affordable commuter belt housing which sits at over 25% cheaper than counties nearby.
 The excellent rail system certainly contributes to this fantastic commuter location, as well as offering anybody living in the county easy access to the rest of the UK.

 Visitors to Northamptonshire are often drawn to its vast lush countryside setting, and popular attractions and facilities.
 There are miles upon miles of stunning country parks, woodlands, open spaces, cycle paths and more, all waiting for visitors to make the most of them.
 Those looking to keep their finger on the pulse of the social scene, will also find the county to have a lot to offer, with various restaurants, clubs, spas and sports venues to enjoy, not to mention the excellent art scene.
 Families, couples, young professionals and businesses have a lot to gain from moving to Northamptonshire.

 If you move to Northamptonshire you will need to get around, and luckily, the county is well established in all areas of transport.